dankelley/ocetag/README.md

 [![R-CMD-check](https://github.com/dankelley/ocetag/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/dankelley/ocetag/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-This package provides a function named ctdTag(), an R-shiny tool that displays CTD data and facilitates adding tags for features of interest detected by eye.
+The key function provided by this package is `ctdTag()`, an R-shiny tool that displays CTD data and facilitates adding tags for features of interest detected by eye.

+Similar code for other data types may be added in the future.